Written By: Devin Golden

 What is the survival rate for pleurectomy/decortication surgery?

 The reported survival rate for pleurectomy/decortication surgery depends on the amount of time measured and the study.
 For instance, in one study, the 2-year survival rate for this surgery is around 60%, and the 5-year survival rate is around 20%.
-This surgery treats pleural mesothelioma.
+This surgery is used for pleural mesothelioma.

 question mark icon